Beebop2727/Beebop2727/README.md

 <h1>About me</h1>

 Experienced Telephone Interviewer with a passion for Cyber Security, software, and web development.
 I have just finished studying at Exeter College within the field of Computing studying a Level 5 Higher National Diploma.
-I have a keen interest in blue and red skillsets within cyber security, especially security that relates to web forms and cloud computing.
-Looking for any experience within the field to enhance my skills and take my learning further.